Hurontario LRT

-Upon opening, the route will be named the Hazel McCallion Line in honour of Hazel McCallion, the former mayor of the City of Mississauga.
+Upon opening, the Hazel McCallion Line name will be used.
+The name honours Hazel McCallion, the longtime former mayor of the City of Mississauga.
 In 2022, the provincial government announced the line's renaming on the occasion of the former mayor's 101st birthday.
-As of December 2022, the line has not yet been assigned a route number or map colour, although Metrolinx wayfinding documents suggest teal will be used as the colour.
+As of July 2025, no route number or map colour for the line has been officially announced, though constructed signage and Metrolinx's promotional materials suggest the LRT will be assigned to Line 10 and represented in a cornflower blue colour.

 The cities of Mississauga and Brampton have determined that rapid transit along Hurontario is required due to the chronic overcrowding of Mississauga's (and the suburban Greater Toronto Area's) busiest bus routes, 2/17 Hurontario, which carry more than 25,000 passengers a day, combined with the numerous high-density development proposals along the corridor and the high growth in both cities.
 They identified three options: light rail transit for the entire corridor, bus rapid transit for the entire corridor, or a combination of both (light rail south of Mississauga City Centre and bus rapid transit north of it).
 After three public information sessions, the residents of both cities favoured light rail transit along the full length of the corridor.

-On October 28, 2015, Brampton City Council voted against allowing the LRT to run along the Main Street portion of the route because of concerns of low ridership projections, impacts on Brampton's historic downtown and the preferences for an LRT along an alternate route.
-Thus, the LRT will terminate at the Brampton Gateway Terminal on Steeles Avenue instead of Brampton GO Station.
+A later phase of the line is planned to continue north beyond Steeles Avenue (adjacent to the Brampton Gateway Terminal) along Main Street to Brampton GO Station in downtown Brampton.
+The entire line was originally intended to be built in one phase, but in October 2015, Brampton City Council voted against allowing the LRT to run along the Main Street portion of the route because of concerns of low ridership projections, impacts on Brampton's historic downtown, and the preferences for an LRT along an alternate route.
+However, in January 2025, Ontario Premier Doug Ford announced the extension of the line north of Steeles into downtown Brampton via a tunnel.

-Construction began in 2020 and the line is projected to enter service in the fourth quarter of 2024.
+Construction began in 2020; as of July 2025, no official opening date had been set.